 Finding the best solar panels for your home can feel like a daunting challenge.
 There are more than a hundred different brands of solar panels and other solar equipment on the market at any given point.
+In this article, we’ll discuss how solar panel manufacturers stack up to one another, and who makes the best solar panels.

 In this week’s Solar News Roundup, SunPower’s premium solar panels are excluded from the Section 201 solar tariffs, and a new floating solar farm goes live in California.